markrad/compipeconn/README.md

 Once this file has been modified and saved simply run ```node compipeconn```.
 This will forward all input from the serial port to the named pipe and all input from the named pipe to the serial port.

 A sample config.js file is provided.

+When this is first cloned, one should run ```npm install``` to acquire and install the package dependencies.